R528 (South Africa)

 The R528 is a Regional Route in Limpopo, South Africa that connects Haenertsburg with Tzaneen.

 Route

 It runs parallel to the R71 for its entire length.
-Its north-eastern terminus is an intersection with the R36 and the R71 in Tzaneen (west of the town centre) and it runs towards the south-west.
+Its north-eastern terminus is an intersection with the R36 and the R71 in Tzaneen (west of the town centre) and it runs towards the south-west for 34 kilometres.
 It reaches its end in Haenertsburg, at another junction with the R71.